 Ingredients that work well in one pot pasta

-There are a million ways you could make freezer one pot pasta packs.
+There are a million ways you could make freezer pasta packs.
 The key is you will need to be careful which ingredients go into the freezer, because many veggies must be blanched before freezing.
 An alternative to these veggies is to purchase pre-frozen veggies, as they have already been blanched.

 Here are the staples in these recipes: